bairesearch/tfliteSSDminimalWorkingExample/README.md

  - Project Navigator (left pane) - [APPLICATIONNAME]
  - Drag and drop the relevant source code items from `tflitessdminimalworkingexample` (`object_detect_lite-ios.cpp`/`object_detect_lite-ios.hpp`/`OpenCVWrapper.hpp`/`OpenCVWrapper.mm`) into the primary application folder in xCode (when asked, select Destination: Copy items if needed)
  - Merge the relevant code from `tflitessdminimalworkingexample` `ViewController.m` into [APPLICATIONNAME] `ViewController.m`
- - project navigator - in [APPLICATIONNAME] project (blue document icon) - create new group called `data`
+ - Project navigator - in [APPLICATIONNAME] project (blue document icon) - create new group called `data`
- - drag and drop `data` folder items from tflitessdminimalworkingexample/data (`grace_hopper.jpg`, `coco10_labels.txt`, `coco10.tflite`) to the newly created data folder in xCode (when asked, select Destination: Copy items if needed)
+ - Drag and drop `data` folder items from tflitessdminimalworkingexample/data (`grace_hopper.jpg`, `coco10_labels.txt`, `coco10.tflite`) to the newly created data folder in xCode (when asked, select Destination: Copy items if needed)

 How to build and run a minimal working example of TensorFlow Lite SSD/object detection on Android